 In their attempt to leave behind the pain and disappointment, they find they yet carry the heartache with them: the lashings of punishment strike at their emotions; the nails of hatred pierce their hearts; the thorns of a mocking crown penetrate their thoughts.

-Numb from it all, Cleopas and his friend stroll along the way discussing the dreadful events of the past few days and try to make sense of it all.
+Numb from it all, Cleopas and his friend stroll along the way discussing the dreadful events.

-A stranger comes from behind to join them and interrupts their conversation.
-“You seem to be in a deep discussion.
+As they chat, a stranger appears behind them and interrupts their conversation.
+“You seem to be in a deep discussion with such mournful expressions.
 What concerns you so?”

-They abruptly stop.
+They stop abruptly.
 A look of bewilderment blankets their faces.